 The courses and workshops tutors at Cornerstone, Didcot are all experienced professionals and passionate about what they do.
 Take a look below to find out about them.

 Eleonora Aldegheri (Ellie) was born in Buenos Aires, Argentina.
-She began her training in ballet at the age of six and graduated as a Professor of Ballet from the Institute Adrienne.
+She began her training in ballet at the age of six and graduated as a Ballet teacher from the Institute Adrienne.